How spatial patterns can lead to less resilient ecosystems: Discussion

-Another feature that makes desertification via convective instabilities particularly relevant is that they arise within broad parameter regimes, including weak non-reciprocal plant interactions, and for various modeling frameworks.
+Another feature that makes desertification via \ed{nonlinear} convective instabilities particularly relevant is that they arise in various modeling frameworks and within broad parameter regimes, including the weak-anisotropy regime discussed earlier.
 Additionally, patterned ecosystems only require weak non-reciprocity to become more sensitive to convective instabilities than homogeneous vegetation covers, which suggests that patterns could indicate ecosystem weakness under a broad range of environmental conditions.
 The model independence of our results, provided that they can be reduced to the simplified equation, is also particularly relevant given the diversity of available models and their lack of empirical validation \cite{MartinezGarcia2023}.
 Our results thus question the prevailing view that self-organized patterns enhance ecosystem resilience \cite{Siteur2014,Rietkerk2021,Tarnita2024,Moreno2025}.
-Recent results have also highlighted this possibility, finding that, within relatively limited parameter ranges, self-organized patterns could be transient and unstable, providing a pathway to ecosystem collapse rather than an evasion of it \cite{van2025vegetation}.
+Recent results have also highlighted this possibility, showing that within relatively narrow parameter ranges, self-organized patterns can be transient and unstable, leading to ecosystem collapse rather than preventing it \cite{van2025vegetation}.

-In summary, our work highlights the importance of isotropy-breaking heterogeneities in determining ecosystem resilience and, more generally, in spatial ecological dynamics.
-Smaller-scale spatial heterogeneities are thought to lead to more complex spatial patterns \cite{echeverria2023effect,tarnita2017theoretical} and increase ecosystem resilience \cite{pintoramos2024arxiv,rietkerk2021evasion}, while we have shown that constant environmental gradients reduce ecosystem resilience, particularly in the presence of vegetation patterns.
-Future research should combine mathematical modeling with data-driven parameterizations of spatial heterogeneities, considering landscape features, environmental covariates, and anthropogenic pressures \cite{Florinsky1996, barbier2006self}, to fully characterize how spatial dynamics driven by the intrinsic scales of the water-vegetation feedback interact with endogenous spatial features and determine ecosystem resilience.
+In summary, our work highlights the importance of isotropy-breaking heterogeneities and desert-dryland interfaces in determining ecosystem resilience and, more generally, in spatial ecological dynamics.
+Smaller-scale spatial heterogeneities are thought to lead to more complex spatial patterns \cite{echeverria2023effect,bonachela2015termite} and increase ecosystem resilience \cite{pintoramos2024arxiv,rietkerk2021evasion}, while we have shown that constant environmental gradients reduce ecosystem resilience, particularly in the presence of vegetation patterns.
+Future research should combine mathematical modeling with data-driven parameterizations of spatial heterogeneities, accounting for landscape features, environmental covariates, and anthropogenic pressures \ed{in two-dimensional frameworks} \cite{Florinsky1996, barbier2006self}.
+This approach would fully characterize how spatial dynamics driven by the intrinsic scales of the water-vegetation feedback interact with endogenous spatial features and determine ecosystem resilience.